andreaslind31/PizzaWars/README.md

 In the words of Olof Svahn:

-> De bö du ju va va
+> Hawaii är fan bara skit

 ![This is an image](https://i.pinimg.com/736x/6a/4b/04/6a4b04158fbeca0481f075bb908e589d.jpg)